 What is the function of anger?
 Protection.
 When we feel angry, we feel threatened and even possibly anxious.

-Anger, literally defined, is “an unpleasant negative emotion accompanied by behaviors, sensations, and cognition, that motivate pre-emptive, or retaliatory action (4).”
+Anger, literally defined, is “an unpleasant negative emotion accompanied by behaviors, sensations, and cognition, that motivate pre-emptive, or retaliatory action (Source).”
 In other words, you don’t care who or what is in your path — you simply want to lash out with anger.

 Why would we ever feel like that?
 Most anger comes from feeling insecure or threatened.
 In young children especially, a surprising level of anger can be a response to something they viewed as unjust.
 Often times anxiety is intertwined with anger.

 Books on jealousy, friendship troubles, or anxiety, can show kids that what they are feeling happens to other people.
 And it can also give them concrete examples of how to work through those feelings.
-If you child did lash out in anger, it is important to talk concretely about how they could have managed that anger through counting, breathing, etc. and then what they could have done instead to solve the problem.

-Reading or hearing about other’s anger shows kids that they are not alone, not strange, and also gives examples of how other people worked through their anger.
+Reading or hearing about others’ anger shows kids that they are not alone, not strange, and also gives examples of how other people worked through their anger.
 Below, (aff links) I listed some great books and games for understanding and managing anger.
 They are listed in order of age, so the books for younger children are listed first.

 Children’s Picture Books About Feeling Angry